itisusama-writer/152410/chapter-6.md

 "He thinks you're going to try to separate us.
 Exorcise him or something."
 Areeba managed a weak smile.
 "But I told him you wouldn't.
 Because you understand that I'm choosing this.
 Right?"

 The question hung between them, heavy with implication.
-If Ayesha tried to "save" Areeba against her will, she'd be betraying her cousin's choice.
+If Ayesha tried to "save" Areeba against her will, she'd be betraying her sister's choice.
 But if she accepted this arrangement, she'd be allowing something unnatural to continue.

 Before Ayesha could answer, Uncle Jamil's voice boomed across the lobby.